benjaminbrown038/benjaminbrown038/README.md

 If there is somewhere within my repos that there can be credit given to a collaborator that I have not specified, please create an issue and I will jump on it.
 The leaders of this community deserve their recognition.

+Computer Vision created in Python and C++ is applicable to specific domains where localization and mapping is important.
+- Design, Manufacturing, Test, Improve, Iterate.

+Industrial Robots (Fanuc, cognex, etc) are for more general tasks in industrial settings.
+- Design, Drafting, Manufacture, Assemble, Sell.

+$ Money

 <!--